If you haven’t thought of Las Vegas as a Christmas destination with kids, think again.

 Details: An all-day pass is the same price with or without skate rentals.
 You can rent “skate aids’ for learners.
 Guests can be age 2 and up but skaters under 18 must be with an adult.
 The rink is open from Mid-November through the New Year.

 It’s free to check out the winter landscape surrounding the rink.
 Better still, a light snowfall happens every 30 minutes on select days.
+And you can watch popular Christmas movies like Elf and a Christmas Story while you skate.

 Snow & Santa Claus at Town Square